 - Twin Flames, whether in the form of ultimate companion mates or awakened to Self, often feel called to some kind of spiritual work, though that can be defined quite broadly as direct spiritual work, humanitarian work, or simply bringing the sensibility of spiritual work to whatever work they happen to be doing.

-- Anything that still needs healing in either aspect of the Twins, regardless of how you define them, will come up, but there is an underlying sense that they can and will weather it united which provides the security, clarity, and strength to tackle these last lessons.
-It is safe for each aspect to go into his/her dark corners and address whatever is lurking, and through that safety, the light will spread throughout both.
+- Anything that still needs healing in either aspect of the Twins, regardless of how you define them, will come up, but there is an underlying sense that they can and will weather it united which provides the security, clarity, and strength to tackle these last lessons even in the bumpiest of times.
+It is safe for each Twin to go into his/her dark corners and address whatever is lurking, and through that safety, the light will spread throughout both.

 Each type of soulmate relationship is essential for ultimate healing.
 Treasuring them for the unique roles they play helps avoid the sense of victimhood that can arise with healing experiences.
 Because no matter how “bad” things may appear in a human moment, it is all happening for the benefit of our soul.